Written by Lisa Toner, Senior Marketing Manager at HubSpot and a member at Iconic Offices

 That said, understanding the basics of SEO is pretty much mandatory for your success as a marketer, and actually not as difficult as you might think.
-In this article we’ll simplify how Google decides which webpages to rank high in the SERPs (Search engine results pages) so that you can build a more strategic content marketing plan and grow your organic traffic and leads at a much greater pace.
+In this article we’ll simplify SEO, and see how Google decides which webpages to rank high in the SERPs (Search engine results pages) so that you can build a more strategic content marketing plan and grow your organic traffic and leads at a much greater pace.

 The key to getting your content to rank well in search is to have a clear understanding of how Google finds, analyses, and ranks your content.

 Getting your content to rank highly in search results depends predominantly on two things: First, improving discovery and relevance by creating lots of high-quality content on the topics you want to be known for.
 Second, building authority by getting lots of high-quality backlinks to your website.

 Discovery, relevance, and authority – those are the three stages that cover how search engines work in a nutshell.
 And each of these three stages correlates with an action the search engine takes: crawling, indexing, and ranking.

 The Discovery Stage (discover) First is the Discovery stage.
 Search engine bots discover your web page by “crawling” it – which really just means it discovers your web page and takes note of all of the content within it.